By COLlive reporter

-US Representative Yvette Clarke, a New York Democrat of Jamaican origin, has urged the Lubavitch constituency to keep her in the loop and voice their opinions and concerns.
+US Representative Yvette Clarke, a New York Democrat of Jamaican origin, has reached out to key members in Crown Heights Sunday, asking to keep her in the loop.
+Full Story, Photos

 section 8 is for people that need it – we should be happy that anash have been helped by this imp program.